 Culture & History

 Beauty and folly are old companions; nowhere is that contrast on display more than in the worlds of art and politics.
 It almost goes without saying that a visit to the Liberty Bell, Independence Hall, and the National Constitution Center is in order when traveling to our nation’s first capitol.
 After you have covered the living history book of the two city blocks that gave birth to our democracy, you may want to see the First Amendment in action with a stroll along the Benjamin Franklin Parkway and the museums that serve as bastions of free speech that flank the broad boulevard.
-For a city steeped in history, Philadelphia provides the culture-starved wanderer in you more than enough opportunities to explore the refined and the whimsy.
+For a city steeped in history, Philadelphia hotel deals provide the culture-starved wanderer in you more than enough opportunities to explore the refined and the whimsy.
 Starting at Logan Circle, the Academy of Natural Sciences serves as the perfect transition from political history to popular culture.
 Further out the parkway, the Rodin Museum awaits with replicas of the artist’s seminal works including The Thinker and The Gates of Hell.
 The final stop on your culture quest is the iconic Philadelphia Museum of Art (or the Art Museum as the locals call it).
 After you give into the urge to climb the Rocky steps, enter the museum to discover works by Marcel Duchamp, Salvador Dali, Pablo Picasso, and Jasper Johns.
 Whether your intent is to lose yourself in the works of the masters or find inspiration in them, you’ll find ample supply on display.

 When to Visit